jaspector

 Monday - Friday, 8:00 a.m. - 5:00 p.m.

-Typical inspection sequence: Permit issuance, staged building and trade inspections, reinspection if needed, and final approval or certificate of occupancy.
+Typical sequence: Permit issuance, staged building and trade inspections, reinspection if needed, and final approval or certificate of occupancy.

-Do I need a building permit in Gainesville, TX?
+01 Do I need a building permit in Gainesville, TX?

 Permits are required for all residential and commercial new construction, additions, remodels, renovations, changes and additions to structures, accessory buildings, fences, flatwork, and roof replacement or repair over 25 percent of the existing roof.

-How much does a building permit cost in Gainesville, TX?
+02 How much does a building permit cost in Gainesville, TX?

+Building permit fees in Gainesville, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $1,575.00 (new construction); $275.00 (remodel permits).
 Fees are calculated as: Mixed.
 New construction at $1.00 per square foot with $1,575.00 minimum.
 Remodels at $275.00.
 Community development permits, licenses, and other services have separate fee lines..
 Plan check fee: Included within the city fee schedule.

-How do I apply for a building permit in Gainesville, TX?
+03 How do I apply for a building permit in Gainesville, TX?

-1. Determine the permit type and review the city's submittal packet or application page.
+To apply for a building permit in Gainesville, TX, follow these steps: 1.
+Determine the permit type and review the city's submittal packet or application page.
 2. Submit the application, plans, site plan, construction details, trade validations, and any supporting documents through Tyler EnerGov, or print and email or hand-deliver the application to Community Development.
 3. For commercial work, submit any required asbestos documentation, ADA registration number, and other specialty materials.
 For floodplain work, submit the floodplain permit materials as applicable.
 4. Pay fees through the portal or directly with the city.
 5. Schedule inspections through the portal or by calling Community Development.
 6. Complete all required inspections and obtain final approval and, where required, the certificate of occupancy.

-How long does it take to get a building permit in Gainesville, TX?
+04 How long does it take to get a building permit in Gainesville, TX?

-How do I schedule a building inspection in Gainesville, TX?
+05 How do I schedule a building inspection in Gainesville, TX?

-Inspections can be scheduled via: Tyler EnerGov, 940-668-4799.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Gainesville, TX via: Tyler EnerGov, 940-668-4799.
 Inspection requests must be submitted by 4:00 p.m. the day before.
 Same-day inspections are not scheduled..